lleger/elixir-school/lessons/basics/composition.md

 + `moduledoc` — Documents the current module.
 + `doc` — Documentation for functions and macros.
-+ `behaviour` — Use an OTP or use-defined behaviour.
++ `behaviour` — Use an OTP or user-defined behaviour.

 ## Structs